Skip to main content

 Open – Partially Addressed

-USDA neither agreed nor disagreed with the recommendation, but stated that it would attempt to develop a measurement mechanism as part of its annual data calls to the Food and Agriculture Sector.
-USDA has taken steps towards determining framework adoption across the sector.
-For example, USDA has distributed several requests for information to sector members that include questions regarding framework adoption and resulting improvements.
-In addition, USDA requested feedback from sector partners and made subsequent changes to its data calls responses.
-Despite these efforts, as of February 2024, USDA has not yet received information from sector entities regarding their adoption of the NIST cybersecurity framework.
-To fully implement this recommendation, USDA needs to implement actions that will allow the agency to better assess framework adoption among entities within its sector.
-USDA has been encouraging and supporting the use of the framework.
-However, in order to assist in protecting critical infrastructure the agency needs to implement our recommendation so it can gain a more comprehensive understanding of the framework's use.
+USDA neither agreed nor disagreed with the recommendation.
+USDA stated that it would attempt to develop a measurement mechanism as part of its annual data calls to the Food and Agriculture sector.
+USDA has taken steps to determine framework adoption across the sector.
+For example, USDA distributed several requests for information to sector members that include questions regarding framework adoption and any resulting improvements.
+In addition, USDA requested feedback from sector partners and made subsequent changes to its requests for information.
+However, as of February 2024, USDA had not yet received information from sector entities regarding their adoption of the National Institute of Standards and Technology cybersecurity framework.
+To fully implement this recommendation, USDA needs to take actions that will allow the agency to better assess framework adoption among entities in the Food and Agriculture sector.
+For example, USDA should identify ways to leverage information that the Department of Health and Human Services, Department of Homeland Security, and other sector partners have collected regarding the sector's adoption of the cybersecurity framework.
+Doing so would help USDA gain a comprehensive understanding of the framework's use and support efforts to protect the nation's critical infrastructure.

 Department of Defense